anuragsharmark/TicTacToe/README.md

     flutter run
     ```
 2. **Once the app is running, you can start playing Tic Tac Toe by following the on-screen instructions**.

-## Contributing
-Contributions are welcome!
-Here's how you can contribute to this project:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/improvement`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature/improvement`).
-6. Create a new Pull Request.